British Universities Snowsports Council

-The BUSC or British Universities Snowsports Council was active between 1990–2014 with the motto 'Run by students, for students', its sole aim was to promote and increase participation and competition in skiing and snowboarding at all levels for students in the United Kingdom, it was a unique students sporting organisation as it was run by students for students.
+The BUSC or British Universities Snowsports Council was active between 1990 and 2014 with the motto 'Run by students, for students', its sole aim was to promote and increase participation and competition in skiing and snowboarding at all levels for students in the United Kingdom, it was a unique students sporting organisation as it was run by students for students.
 An annual vote would be held in November at BUDS to elect a new committee, who would commence running BUSC and upholding the BUSC constitution from the following April for one year.
 In 2014 Wasteland Ski took over running over the event, ending the student led era.

 Activities

 The main role of BUSC as an organisation was to run events for student snowsports and it was the only BUCS (British Universities Sports Association) recognised organiser of snowsports competitions at the time.

 The BUSC year included races, freestyle competitions, demo days, parties and culminate at The Main Event.
 This was a two-week event with competitions, ski and snowboard lessons, freestyle exhibitions and night time entertainment.